 This particular photo from Michael Winsor shows off the the colour, uniqueness, and personality of an iceberg rarely seen, unless you have a zoom lens or get up-close from the safety of a boat tour.
 The rich blues and aquas shimmer in the sunlight, really giving you a feel for the glacial-like characteristics and qualities of this 10,000 year old giant.
 Some icebergs are so big they almost have their own ecosystem, displaying different colours and wildlife markings.
 This particular berg could be viewed from the Fogo Island Inn.

 Northern Peninsula - St. Carols - June, 2018

 The Northern Peninsula is one of the hubs of Iceberg Alley, a place where icebergs seem to rally before setting off south along the coast.
 The Iceberg Festival, which takes place in early to mid-June in St. Anthony, was in full swing when this giant made an appearance.
+Ray Mackey was there to take this photo.
 If you are looking for a great place to view icebergs, the Great Northern Peninsula is one of the best.

 Southern Labrador - Battle Harbour - June, 2018

 If you are on your way to Battle Harbour, the ferry ride is a place you are bound to see icebergs.
 While you are staying at this off-the-beaten path destination, sightings in the harbour are very common, even from the window of your accommodations.
 Peter Bull captured this striking berg.Have an iceberg shot you'd like to share?
 Go to IcebergFinder.com to upload your current iceberg sightings, or share them with us on social media by using #IcebergsNL!